 It’s no secret that divorces often become contentious.
 Conflict forms a big part of the proceedings.
 Depending on the circumstances, many involve the use of restraining orders.
 These court orders can be useful tools to protect people and assets.
 When discussing restraining orders, it’s also often useful to talk about civil standby orders.

-Courts also often use them to control the behavior of one or both spouses.
+Courts also often employ them to control the behavior of one or both spouses.
 For example, a restraining order may bar your ex from contacting you or coming to your home.

 This is where civil standbys come into play.